6 Breathing Exercises And Yoga Poses To Raise Hemoglobin

 - People with hypertension and heart problems should practice this with the guidance of a yoga trainer.

-These breathing exercises are followed by yogasanas.
-A few of them are mentioned below.
+These breathing exercises are followed by the following yogasanas.

 - Lie down on a mat.
 Place the hands below the hips and elbows close to the body.